bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 resDF = resDF[ resDF['stars'].isnull() ]\
 .reset_index()['title']
 print resDF
-{% endhighlight %}

 0    Star Wars
 1      Titanic
 Name: title, dtype: object

+{% endhighlight %}

 ## Question-4 : Some reviewers didn't provide a date with their rating.
-Find the
-names of all reviewers who have ratings with a NULL value for the date.
+Find the names of all reviewers who have ratings with a NULL value for the date.

 ### Solution using SQL.

-**In [7]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [7]: #SQL query
 qry = """
         SELECT re.name FROM Reviewer re
         INNER JOIN Rating ra